SL-Tiwari/BankingApplication/README.md

 ## 🧠 Concepts Implemented

 ### 1️⃣ Object-Oriented Programming
+a.
 Encapsulation
+b.
 Abstraction (via BankService interface)
+c.
 Polymorphism (BankServiceImpl)
+d.
 Separation of Concerns

 ### 2️⃣ Collections Framework
+a.
 HashMap for storing Accounts and Customers
+b.
 List for maintaining transaction history

 ### 3️⃣ Enum
 TransactionType (DEPOSIT, WITHDRAW, TRANSFER)

 ### 4️⃣ Custom Exceptions
+a.
 AccountNotFoundException
+b.
 InsufficientFundsException
+c.
 ValidationException

 ### 5️⃣ Input Validation
+a.
 Name validation
+b.
 Email validation
+c.
 Amount validation
+d.
 Account type validation

 ##  💾 Data Storage
 All data is stored in memory using HashMap.

 ⚠️ Note: Since this project does not use a database, data will be lost when the application stops.

 ### ▶️ How to Run
+a.
 Clone the repository
-git clone <your-repository-url>
+b. git clone <your-repository-url>
+c.
 Open the project in IntelliJ IDEA / Eclipse

 Run:
 Main.java